 - A physician fails to properly treat a disease or medical condition

-- Prescription drugs or medical device are misused
+- Prescription drugs or medical devices are misused

 Proving Medical Malpractice